 This article is part of our Terraform Provisioners guide.

-Connections are necessary because most provisioners (except local-exec) need to interact with remote resources through protocols like SSH or WinRM.
-While HashiCorp recommends alternatives like cloud-init or Packer-built images for most scenarios, provisioners remain valuable for bootstrapping, cleanup, or specialized configuration tasks that fall outside Terraform's declarative model.
+You need a connection because most provisioners (except local-exec) have to reach a remote resource over SSH or WinRM.
+HashiCorp recommends alternatives like cloud-init or Packer-built images for most cases, but provisioners still earn their keep for bootstrapping, cleanup, or the odd configuration task that doesn't fit Terraform's declarative model.

-Provisioners in Terraform serve as bridges between declarative infrastructure definition and imperative configuration management.
-They execute at specific points in the resource lifecycle:
+Provisioners are the imperative escape hatch in an otherwise declarative tool.
+They run at specific points in the resource lifecycle:

 Creation-time provisioners run after a resource is created but not during updates.
 If they fail, the resource is marked as "tainted" and recreated on the next apply.
 These are used for bootstrapping activities.